actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 In elementary statistics classes, you might have learned hypothesis testing by first determining some significance level, then constructing some rejection region based on that significance level that can reject the null hypothesis, before calculating some test statistic based on observed data which we check lies in the rejection region or not.
 If the test statistic lies in the rejection region, we reject the null, otherwise, we accept the null.
 However, most built-in hypothesis testing functions in statistical softwares do not show rejection regions.
 Rather, they produce quick ouputs of some test-statistic with it's associated p-value which we can directly compare to some significance level to conclude the hypothesis test.
 It is not to say that knowing how to find rejection regions is unimportant, but I will only be focusing on the p-value in this article due to it's popular use in softwares.
 The reader can do self-study on how rejection regions are constructed.

 The p-value tells us the probability of obtaining a test statistic more extreme (and/or equal) than what is observed (from the data we use for hypothesis testing), given that the null hypothesis is true and this serves as evidence against the null hypothesis.
-Determining which extreme tail it is ($\geq$ or $\leq$) requires that we understand the alternative hypothesis.
-If the alternative hypothesis deems that a population mean is lower than some value, in order to reject $H_0$, then we need to show probability of the observing an even lower sample mean than on our observed data given the null hypothesis to help with "finding" the evidence against the null.

 $$
 \text{p-value} = P[Test statistic \geq x | H_0 true]